NorskRegnesentral/shapr/python/README.md

 Python wrapper for the R package [shapr](https://github.com/NorskRegnesentral/shapr).

+NOTE: This wrapper is in an EXPERIMENTAL state.

 ### Install

 The below instructions assume you already have `pip` and `R` installed and exposed to the python environment where you want to run `shaprpy`.